 In 2014, Lesotho’s Ministry of Health founded its first medical school.
 Baylor-Lesotho has been requested to support the education of medical students, specifically in pediatrics.
 We are grateful for the opportunity to support the professional development of future Basotho physicians and pediatricians.
 More information to come as this partnership develops.

 Patient Home Visits

 Patients who miss clinic appointments and fail to return for care are traced using a combination of phone calls and physical visits to their homes by a team of nurses, social workers and trained volunteers.
-Over the last year, nearly 2,000 patients were called or visited to ensure retention in care.
-This resulted in dramatic reductions in patients who are lost from care and therefore receive inadequate treatment.
+Patients are called or visited to ensure retention in care.
+This results in dramatic reductions in patients who are lost from care and therefore receive inadequate treatment.
 The volunteers also visit households affected by TB to find additional cases.